ryanbekhen/nest-puppeteer/README.md

 application.
 The `PuppeteerService` can then be injected into your controllers and services to perform various tasks related to web scraping and automation.

+### Registering the Module

+To register the module, you can use the `forRoot` method to register the `PuppeteerService` as a provider in your application.
+The `forRoot` method accepts an optional `PuppeteerModuleOptions` object that can be used to configure the module.

 ```typescript
 // app.module.ts
 import { Module } from '@nestjs/common';